-You can set the default shutter speed with flash.
-Previously the D1 series set itself to 1/60 in some modes, now you can set it to 1/15, for instance, if that's what you'd prefer.
-This is useful to set a lower limit in some modes other than 1/60.
+You now can set the default shutter speed with flash.
+Previously the D1 series set itself to 1/60 in some modes, now you can set it wherever you like, like to 1/15, for flash.
+This is useful to set a slower limit than 1/60 in some modes.
 For instance, in A mode with slow sync you might have a dark shot that locks up the camera for a 3 second exposure, with this new setting you can limit the camera and still have the advantages of slow sync.

 Exposure is rated from LV 0 - 20 at f/1.4.
 I forget where the other cameras are rated, and in any case this rating is excellent.
 It means it's rated to meter as dark as one second at f/1.4 at ISO 200, and in my experience Nikons always meter to much darker levels.